malisas/misc/g2p_documentation_draft.md

 ## Use cases

-1) As a clinician or a genomics researcher, I may have a patient with Gastrointestinal stromal tumor (or `GIST`) and a proposed drug for treatment (`imatinib`).
-In order to identify whether the patient would respond well to treatment with with the drug, I need a list of features (e.g. genotypes) which are associated with the sensitivity of GIST to imatinib.
+1) As a clinician or a genomics researcher, I may have a patient with Gastrointestinal stromal tumor, `GIST`, and a proposed drug for treatment, `imatinib`.
+In order to identify whether the patient would respond well to treatment with the drug, I need a list of features (e.g. genotypes) which are associated with the sensitivity of GIST to imatinib.
 Suppose I am also interested in a specific gene, `KIT`, which is implicated in the pathogenesis of several cancer types.

 I could then submit the following query to `/genotypephenotype/search`, formatted in JSON:
 <pre>